 - Canada and Australia are planning to spend $1bn and $3bn respectively on drones.

-Imran Khan’s Protest against Drones along with Code Pink and other human rights activists:
+What’s the triggering Factor: Imran Khan’s Protest against Drones along with Code Pink:

 On October 6th, 2012, a party of 30 men and women between the ages of 22 and 80 years old were organized by the American antiwar coalition Code Pink, along with Imran Khan’s political party (PTI) and several other volunteers, launched a rally towards northern Pakistan, that was also attended by other westerners, like Lauren Booth, former British Prime Minister Tony Blair’s sister-in-law, and Clive Stafford Smith, an American-British lawyer and founder of Reprieve – an international legal aid agency supporting drone victims.
 Have you read the report that the lawyer (from Reprieve), who’s filing cases for the victims of drone attacks in Pakistan, has blamed american government willfully delaying his visa process.
 Read from The Guardian: Pakistani drone victims’ lawyer accuses US of blocking his visit to Congress